cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 }
 ```

-Unless you're really interested, it's not important to get bogged down with the details of what is being configured here, but the key thing to note is the value being supplied to `debuggerPath` &mdash; the path to the `vsdbg` debugger we installed earlier.
+Unless you're really interested, it's not important to get bogged down with the details of what is being configured here, but the key thing to note is the value being supplied to `debuggerPath` &mdash; it is the path to the `vsdbg` debugger we installed earlier.
 Change `"/app": "${workspaceRoot}/"` and `"pipeArgs": ["exec", "-i", "webapi"]` as appropriate based on your own project setup.

 If you are interested to learn more about VSCode Launch Profiles, the official [docs][vscode-launch-json] has a detailed breakdown of each option and how they can be configured.